 This post may contain affiliate links.
 Disclosure policy.

-Accommodation along this Oregon road trip:
+Accommodations along this Oregon road trip:

 We will suggest places to camp every night if you are traveling in a camper van.
 Although camping along the coast can strike more of a challenge.
 Therefore, I will suggest some campgrounds that will require an advanced reservation.
 Or places where a Harvest Host Membership will be required.